|Traditional Family Tree Layout|

 To accommodate the change from a square to a rectangle layout design, I expanded the canvas size to 8.5 x 11 using PhotoShop Elements.
 I left the expanded canvas size a solid green from my color palette.
 For the journaling, it says:

 Louise tribute album created by grand daughter Devon Lee in September 2013.
 Some text taken from the eulogy written and delivered by Greg Pulliam in January 2012.Not every scrapbook needs to identify the creator.
-However, I had the space so I decided to let future readers know the who and when of the book's creation.
+However, I had the available space so I decided to let future readers know the who and when of the book's creation.

 In preparing the posts for this series, I realized that I used on designer heavily.
 Correen Silke provided a number of kits at ComputerScrapbook.com.
 I could mix and match some of the papers and elements from several kits to get the look I wanted.